 When we are holy, we have the truth of the Word of God in our hearts.
 The Lord desires truth in His children.

-"Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom" (Psalms 51:6).
+The psalmist said, "Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom" (Psalm 51:6).